kidush/delicious_recipes/README.md

 # DeliciousRecipes

-DeliciousRecipes is a beginner project to teach myself about the stuff in Elixir's and Phoenix's World.
+DeliciousRecipes is a Phoenix beginner project to teach myself about the stuff in Elixir's and Phoenix's World.

 ## Notes About Phoenix Starting app: